binkley/modern-java-practices/README.md

   hand: get your build to complain (_fail_) locally before sharing with your team, or fail in CI before deployment

+These can be summed up as a _Software supply chain_: ensuring reliable, trusted software from local development through ready-to-deploy:
+**Build with confidence**.

 But ... you **must** judge and measure the advice here against your own systems and processes.
 Some things (many or most things) may work for you: